Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

 This initial set of results (Fig.~\ref{fig:lin_curve} and Table~\ref{tab:linear_valid}) already shows that our model is quite accurate in estimating the optimal operating point.
-Interestingly, unless in the specific case of $\varepsilon=10^{-4}$, the error in estimating the optimal operating point leads to marginal additional costs (below 10\%).
-Moreover, the accuracy of the model in estimating the actual cost diminishes as higher and higher $\varepsilon$-accuracy is targeted, which is a very positive feature.
+Interestingly, unless in the specific case of $\varepsilon=10^{-3}$, the error in estimating the optimal operating point leads to marginal additional costs (below 5\%).
+Moreover, the prediction accuracy improves with the targeted $\varepsilon$-accuracy, which is a very positive feature.

 We present now the simulation results related to a computational cost that grows non-linearly with the amount of data to be processed on a device.
-Remember that sub-linear cases represent configurations where ``it is cheep to aggregate", such as edge infrastructure operators implementing cost policies to push moving data on their devices.
+Remember that sub-linear cases represent configurations where ``it is cheap to aggregate", such as edge infrastructure operators implementing cost policies to push moving data on their devices.
 Super-linear cases represent configurations where ``it is costly to aggregate", such as when collection points are resource constrained devices which risk saturation.
 In our model, super-linear and sub-linear cases correspond to values of $\alpha$ greater and lower than 1, respectively.
-In our simulations we set $\alpha=2$ and $\alpha=0.5$ for the super-linear and sub-linear cases.
-Results are shown in Fig.~\ref{fig:sublin_curve} and Table~\ref{tab:sublinear_valid} (sub-linear case), and Fig.~\ref{fig:suplin_curve} and Table~\ref{tab:superlinear_valid} (super-linear case).
+In our simulations we set $\alpha=2$ and $\alpha=0.5$ as representative of the super-linear and sub-linear cases, respectively.
+Results are shown in Table~\ref{tab:sublinear_valid} (sub-linear case), and Table~\ref{tab:superlinear_valid} (super-linear case).

-We focus first on the case when the computational cost is sub-linear.
-Results show that the general behaviour for the sub-linear case is similar to the linear one.
-Also here the model solutions push for lower aggregation levels at higher accuracies, i.e., for $\varepsilon=10^{-6},10^{-7}$ the optimal number of collection points are $m_1=80$ while our model suggests $m_1=133$ and $m_1=100$, respectively.
-However, the overhead remains quite limited, as the additional cost is no more than $2.58\%$ with respect to the optimal empirical solution.
-For $\varepsilon=10^{-4}$, we notice the same approximation issue observed in the linear case, leading to a similar overhead ($41.70\%$).